ProfilePic

 Debt-to-income ratio – The ratio of your total monthly debt payments against your before-tax income is considered your debt-to-income.
 This monthly debt payment will include your mortgage payment.

-The number of units – Single-family, two-unit, and three-or-four-unit properties all have different requirements involved.
+The number of units – Single-family, two-unit, and three- or four-unit properties- all have different requirements.

-If you have any questions about how to secure a conforming loan, give the experts at NASB a call at 855-465-0753.
+If you have any questions about securing a conforming loan, call the experts at NASB at 888-661-1982.